Interest Rate Floors

 • The interest rate floor is the lowest interest that can be applied to an annuity regardless of market influence and investment performance.

-• Fixed annuities and most indexed annuities have an interest rate floor, variable annuities do not.
+• Fixed annuities and most fixed index annuities have an interest rate floor, variable annuities do not.

-• The average interest rate floor for an indexed annuity ranges from 1% to 3%.
+• The average interest rate floor for a fixed index annuity ranges from 1% to 3%.

 What Is an Interest Rate Floor?